 This marriage of security assurance and engaging user interfacing is the foundation on which digital signage users build their relationship with the operating system (OS) that makes that signage work and work well.

 Digital signage solutions are only as reliable as the OS doing the heavy lifting behind the scenes, which is why it’s critical to consider your options before choosing the appropriate digital signage operating system for your needs.
-Wading through the weeds of digital signage operating system specifics to compare features can be a daunting task for the uninitiated, especially when you’re anxious to integrate new technology into your day-to-day business operations.
+Wading through the weeds of digital signage operating system specifics to compare features can be a daunting task for the uninitiated.
+Especially, when you’re anxious to integrate new technology into your day-to-day business operations.

 Keep the following features in mind when comparing operating systems:

-Hardware – Other than proprietary systems like Apple’s iOS, digital signage operating system options have evolved to support a number of hardware devices and embedded players.
+Other than proprietary systems like Apple’s iOS, digital signage operating system options have evolved to support a number of hardware devices and embedded players.

-Support – Is your operating system of choice a one-and-done installation, or can you rely on continued support?
+Is your operating system of choice a one-and-done installation, or can you rely on continued support?

-Price – The price spectrum for operating systems stretches from completely free to pay-per-device licensing.
+The price spectrum for operating systems stretches from completely free to pay-per-device licensing.
 What can you afford, and what can you not afford to leave out of your digital signage operating system package?

 Windows Embedded Standard, Windows XP, Windows 10 IoT, and Windows 10 S (introduced in 2017 as an education-geared operating system) all serve different digital signage integration purposes depending on your needs.
-That said, many Windows-equipped devices can only run apps purchased from the Windows Store, which may limit your application options, and boot speed is generally slower than its Google competition.
+That said, many Windows-equipped devices can only run apps purchased from the Windows Store, which may limit your application options.
+Also, boot speed is generally slower than its Google competition.
 Also, Windows can be an expensive option due to per-device licensing costs.

 Google Android’s once-unreliable stability has improved dramatically over the last few years, elevating the OS to be a competitive alternative to Chrome or Windows.
 It also joins Chrome as a free digital signage operating system option.
 Unfortunately, early primary pain points for Android included slow integration of remote management tools and an abundance of devices being installed with a fixed version of Android (making it impossible to receive security/system patches).
-This has improved with time, but it meant Android was slower to the integration market for digital signage purposes.
+This has improved with time, but it made Android slower to the integration market for digital signage purposes.

 Apple’s iOS (while stable and easy to use on Apple devices) is more expensive and less popular in digital signage circles than other OS options.
 It’s unlikely that you’ll find iOS running non-proprietary hardware.
 That said, the company continues to push it’s Apple TV and tvOS development platform as a capable managed digital signage solution.
 Since iOS still has a difficult time rendering HTML5 content and doesn’t support Flash, this is debatable.
-While Flash has long been on its way out, HTML5 has quickly become a permanent content delivery solution within the digital signage ecosystem.
+Flash has long been on its way out.
+But, HTML5 has quickly become a permanent content delivery solution within the digital signage ecosystem.